Logo Futurismo

 Fernando Resendes | Visit the geothermal capital of the Azores, Furnas

-Furnas is a hidden pearl on the island of São Miguel, boasting one of the largest hydropolis in Europe, featuring a diverse array of thermal spring waters and boiling water spots.
-The valley is situated within a massive volcanic crater, one of the most active on the island, offering visitors an opportunity to drink these unique volcanic waters, at least 22 varieties.
+Furnas is a hidden gem on the island of São Miguel, boasting one of the largest geothermal areas in Europe, featuring a diverse array of thermal spring waters and boiling water spots.
+The valley is situated within a massive volcanic crater, one of the most active on the island, offering visitors the opportunity to drink from these unique volcanic waters, which come in at least 22 varieties.

 The area is a hub for agriculture and tourism, and it’s easy to see why.
 With unlimited beauty and a peaceful atmosphere, it’s a popular destination for locals and travelers seeking a tranquil weekend or holiday getaway.